HL7/fhir-health-care-surveys-reporting-ig/input/pagecontent/spec.md

 ##### SMART on FHIR Backend Services Authorization Requirements

-This section outlines how the SMART on FHIR Backend Services Authorization will be used by the MedMorph Health Care Surveys Reporting Content implementation guide.
+This section outlines how the SMART on FHIR Backend Services Authorization will be used by the Health Care Surveys Content implementation guide.

 * The system actors namely EHRs, Backend Service App and the NCHS data stores are required to use the SMART on FHIR Backend Services Authorization mechanisms as outlined below for the following interactions